How Eatomate Works

 - Barcode nutrition becomes ground truth

-Mass conservation equation distributes consumed quantities (in grams) across your meals using Gaussian error propagation.
-Bayesian combination of multiple measurements reduces uncertainty—learning your cooking patterns with mathematical precision.
+Mass conservation equation distributes consumed quantities (in grams) across your meals.
+Multiple measurements reduce uncertainty over time — learning your cooking patterns automatically.

 - System learns your recipes